lumeland/lume.land/docs/advanced/migrate-from-11ty.md

 ---
 <!-- deno-fmt-ignore-file -->

 [Eleventy](https://www.11ty.dev/) is a great SSG with a big community.
-Lume was inspired by it, so if you have a Eleventy project and want to migrate to Lume (maybe it's not a good idea), or simply are familiar with Eleventy and want to see the differences with Lume, this short guide outlining the most important differences can help.
+It inspired Lume, so if you have an Eleventy project and want to migrate to Lume
+(maybe it's not a good idea) or simply are familiar with Eleventy and want to see the differences with Lume, this short guide outlining the most important differences can help.